-The increase in the proportion of income generated from tuition fees to 28% (2010: 26%) is the consequence of UCS's increasing student population, with a continuing increase in the proportion of full-time students.
+The increase in the proportion of income generated from tuition fees to 31% (2011: 28%) is the consequence of UCS's increasing student population, with a continuing increase in the proportion of full-time students.

-2011 2010
+2012 2011

-£'000 £'000
+d d £'000 £'000

-Total balance sheet funds 53,842 52,162
+Total balance sheet funds 52,106 53,842

-The increase in total balance sheet funds to £53,842k (2010: £52,162) is the result of the operating surplus generated in the year and the net actuarial gains on UCS's share of the assets and liabilities of the Local Government Pension Scheme.
+The decrease in total balance sheet funds to £52,106k (2011: £53,842k) is the result of the release of deferred capital grants to fund capital developments in the Learning Network, and an increase in the calculated pension deficit arising from UCS's share of the assets and liabilities of the Local Government Pension Scheme in addition to the result for the year.